Gift-Chukwudi/Data-Analysis/Excel_Projects/Sales_Forecast/README.md

 - Adding custom transformation columns (such as Month Number, Month Name, and Year) to enable easier grouping, filtering, PivotTable analysis, and forecasting.
 - Replacing inconsistent values by correcting variations in product names, fixing formatting issues, and standardizing country and date formats.
 - Validating the dataset using the Column Quality and Column Profile features across all 700 rows.

+### 3. Pivot Tables & Charts
+After cleaning the dataset, I created multiple Excel PivotTables to summarize and analyze performance metrics such as:
+- Total Net Sales
+- Total Profit
+- Profit Margin
+- Units Sold
+- Profit by Segment
+- Units Sold by Country
+- Cost of Goods Sold (COGS) vs Net Sales Over Time This structured pivot model ensured reliable, dynamic reporting throughout the dashboard and the pivot tables served as the data source for the KPI cards, line, bar and column charts.